-The list of properties selected for the survey was based on several sources: a windshield survey based on lists of potential properties in the Frisco Town site area, date of construction from County Assessor data, and the 2017 Historic Property Inventory complied by the Historic Park and Museum.
+Selection of properties to be invluded in the survey were based on several sources: a visual survey taken by the historic preservation specialist, the property’s construction date as taken from County Assessor data, and the 2017 Historic Property Inventory complied by the Historic Park and Museum.
 The final list consists of 25 properties that were constructed between 1880s and 1950s.
 Each property on the list has been evaluated in terms of its historic context, significance, and integrity.
 The final survey serves as a resource to facilitate community decisions about what should be preserved and how best to preserve them.

 The information compiled for the historic resource survey is valuable in its own right as a historical record and can also inform decisions on programs related to historic preservation.
 The survey consists of two parts: